Configure hunt objects — 3D mode

 - a location hint that helps without giving everything away

-- a working 3D asset
+- a working 3D model file

 - an interaction that matches the intended difficulty

-For example, a family hunt might use a short visual clue such as Look near the giant yellow display with a simple Direct collect flow, while a branded story hunt might use a richer clue and a question.
+For example, a family hunt might use a short visual clue such as "Look near the giant yellow display" with a Direct collect, while a branded story hunt might use a richer clue and a question.

-Treasure hunt object is missing a title | The object has no participant-facing title. | Add the title in the object's appearance settings. |
+- The object has no title — add a participant-facing title in the object's appearance settings.

 Related